L

 Special thanks to:

-Kim Reany and Andrew Folco of the Institute for Gender, Sexuality, and Feminist Studies for helping process paperwork and book rooms
+Kim Reany, Andrew Folco, and Si Yu Li of the Institute for Gender, Sexuality, and Feminist Studies for helping process paperwork and book rooms

-Research Assistants: Hyeyoon Cho, Hana Darling Wolf, Amy Brant Edward, Dominique Grégoire, Sophie Ogilvie-Hanson, Thai Hwang J, Kari Kuo, Charlene Lewis Sutherland, Astrid Mohr, Mohammed Odusanya, Meera Raman, and Adi Sneg at the Just Feminist Tech and Scholarship Lab.
+Research Assistants: Esli Chan, Hyeyoon Cho, Kit Chokly, Hana Darling Wolf, Amy Brant Edward, Dominique Grégoire, Sophie Ogilvie-Hanson, Thai Hwang J, Kari Kuo, Charlene Lewis Sutherland, Astrid Mohr, Mohammed Odusanya, Meera Raman, and Adi Sneg at the Just Feminist Tech and Scholarship Lab.